 Such a pluralistic approach should not be restricted to the syllabus but extend to one’s general pedagogical practices as well.
 Beyond standard assessments like philosophical essays, quizzes, and participation, I also value more open-ended assignments that enable students to exercise their creativity and focus on aspects of a topic that most interest them.
 For example, after discussing Utilitarianism, Deontology, and Virtue Ethics in my Philosophy in Film and Literature course at the Duke Talent Identification Program, I asked each student to identify some piece of film or literature that exemplifies one of these normative ethical theories and construct a visual and vocal presentation explaining how the chosen artwork illustrates the ethical theory in question.
 Of course, while assessing student performance is important, it is equally essential to have metrics in place to evaluate teacher performance.
 I collect anonymous student evaluations of my teaching performance at the end of the semester and multiple times throughout the semester.
 This allows me to figure out what is working (and what is not) in real-time and adapt my methodologies accordingly if necessary.

 I tend to fall on the more techno-optimistic side of the spectrum regarding the Google Effect.
-Much more important than the educational goal of fact retention in the 21st century is the goal of intellectual virtue cultivation, and specifically, the development of what might be called ‘online intellectual virtues.’
-Intellectual virtues are character traits that advance epistemic flourishing (e.g. open-mindedness, intellectual humility, intellectual autonomy, intellectual diligence).
-‘Online intellectual virtues’ refers to the deployment of intellectual virtues in the context of online environments based on a background understanding of such environments (e.g., the topology, design features, and epistemic harms of such environments).
-The internet contains many epistemic dangers related to technological manipulation, fakes news, autocompleted web search, filter bubbles and personalization algorithms, deepfakes, and the online attention economy.
-Students must be aware of these epistemic dangers and know how to navigate online environments in an epistemically responsible manner for information and communication technologies to function as productive educational tools.
-I believe educators should focus on teaching students to virtuously navigate the sea of digital information at their fingertips (intellectual virtue cultivation) rather than focusing on getting students to cram all of this digital information into biological memory (fact retention).
+Much more important than the educational goal of fact retention in the 21st century is the goal of intellectual virtue cultivation; specifically, the development of what might be called ‘online intellectual virtues.’
+Intellectual virtues are character traits that advance epistemic flourishing (e.g., open-mindedness, intellectual humility, intellectual autonomy, intellectual diligence).
+‘Online intellectual virtues’ refers to the application of intellectual virtue in the context of online environments based on a background understanding of such environments (e.g., the topology, design features, and epistemic harms of such environments).
+The internet contains many epistemic dangers related to technological manipulation, data privacy, fakes news, autocompleted web search, filter bubbles and personalization algorithms, deepfakes, bots, and the online attention economy.
+Students must be aware of these epistemic dangers and know how to navigate online environments in an epistemically responsible manner in order for information and communication technologies to function as productive educational tools.
+Generally speaking, I believe educators should focus on teaching students to virtuously navigate the sea of digital information at their fingertips (intellectual virtue cultivation) rather than getting students to cram digital information into biological memory (fact retention).